validmeasures/validmeasures.github.io/_projects/cmam-coverage-and-iycf-practices-in-wolayita-and-south-wollo-zone.md

 header:
   overlay_image: /assets/images/wolayitaIYCF.png
 excerpt: Use of S3M to assess CMAM coverage in 2 zones of Ethiopia
+description: Use of S3M to assess CMAM coverage in 2 zones of Ethiopia
 sidebar:
     - title: "Country"
       image: /assets/images/concern_worldwide.jpg